alaTest Sites

-alaTest has collected and analyzed 405 reviews of Panasonic Lumix DMC-GM1.
+alaTest has collected and analyzed 407 reviews of Panasonic Lumix DMC-GM1.
 The average rating for this product is 4.4/5, compared to an average rating of 4.3/5 for other Digital Compact Cameras for all reviews.
 People really like the image quality and size.
-The usability and performance are also mentioned favorably, but many are negative about the connectivity and battery.
-There are some mixed views about the exposure.
+The usability and performance are also appreciated, whereas there are some critical reviews about the connectivity and battery.
+There are some mixed reviews about the exposure.

 portability, performance, usability, size, image quality